Mahrukh-Tayyaba/Walkzilla/HEALTH_CONNECT_API_CHECKLIST.md

 ### Before Submission, Verify:
 - [ ] App requests Health Connect permissions on first launch
 - [ ] Real step data is displayed (not simulated)
-- [ ] Heart rate data is fetched from Health Connect
+- [ ] Distance data is fetched from Health Connect
-- [ ] Calories data is accurate
+- [ ] Active calories data is accurate
 - [ ] App handles permission denial gracefully
 - [ ] Fallback to simulated data works when Health Connect unavailable
 - [ ] No crashes or errors in permission flow